Low-Cost Business Model

 DOWNLOAD HIGH-RESOLUTION PDF OF THE LOW COST BUSINESS MODEL CANVAS

-• Low-Cost Customer Segments: Price-sensitive customers are the main target of low-cost businesses, but you can say that this is pretty much a mass-market as well.
+1. Low-Cost Customer Segments: Price-sensitive consumers are the main target of low-cost businesses, but you can say that this is pretty much a mass market as well;

-• Low-Cost Value Propositions: Low-cost businesses offer no-frills products or services for which the non-essential features have been removed to keep the price low.
+2. Low-Cost Value Propositions: Low-cost businesses offer no-frills products or services for which the non-essential features have been removed to keep the price low, applying a cost strategy that focuses on efficiency and affordability;

-• Low-Cost Channels: Digital stores like companies own e-commerce websites and aggregators.
-Physical stores at airports or high-traffic areas can also be part of the channel strategy.
+3. Low-Cost Channels: Digital stores, like companies, own e-commerce websites and aggregators.
+Physical stores at airports or high-traffic areas can also be part of the channel strategy;

-• Low-Cost Customer Relationship: Usually self-service to avoid high human-resources costs.
-Customer support, especially if they can be outsourced for low-cost call centers.
+4. Low-Cost Customer Relationship: Usually self-service to avoid high human resources costs.
+Customer support, especially if they can be outsourced for low-cost call centers, further enhances the provider strategy aimed at minimizing operational expenses;

-• Low-Cost Revenue Streams: Low-cost prices attract customers, but the extra services for non-essential services or product features are what increase profit margins.
+5. Low-Cost Revenue Streams: Low-cost prices attract students and other price-sensitive customers, but the extra services for non-essential services or product features are what increase profit margins;

-• Low-Cost Key Resources: The most important asset is having standardized processes and equipment in place.
-The operational cost must be minimum therefore optimized.
+6. Low-Cost Key Resources: The most important asset is having standardized processes and equipment in place.
+The operational cost must be minimized and, therefore, optimized through strategic planning and efficient use of resources;

-• Low-Cost Key Activities: Since the low price is responsible for attracting customers, operating the business to deliver the value with a low-cost structure is key.
+7. Low-Cost Key Activities: Since the low price attracts customers, operating the business to deliver value with a low-cost structure is key.
+This involves the careful management of the supply chain to ensure that costs remain low without compromising on quality;

-• Low-Cost Key Partners: A good partnership with suppliers, especially equipment suppliers can make a big difference.
+8. Low-Cost Key Partners: A good partnership with suppliers, especially equipment suppliers, can make a big difference in achieving economies of scale and maintaining a provider that meets the demands of low-cost consumers;

 What is cost advantage?